Global Variables¶

 - Fluid

-Reductions over fluid-field properties (velocity, pressure, strain rate, dissipation, etc.) inside a child geometry or across the domain.
-Custom UDFs may be used to define the quantity being reduced.
+Fluid data sources support reductions over fluid-field properties (velocity, pressure, strain rate, dissipation, etc.) inside a child geometry or across the domain.
+Custom UDFs may be used to define the quantity being reduced at each fluid voxel.

 - Particles